Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 + use a JSON Schema for validation ! : [How API schemas help you make web sites fast]
 + similarly: IDL, Interface Description Language.
 E.g. ApacheThrift, Protocol Buffers, SWIG, DTD/XSD for XML...
 + WSDL = Web Service Description Language (in xml, often used with SOAP)
-+ representation for RESTful APIs: Swagger / RAML / API Blueprint / APIDOC
++ representation for RESTful APIs: Swagger==OpenAPI / API Blueprint / APIDOC
 + follow simple standards for server status / healthcheck like [Simple Standard Service Endpoints]

 On microservices : [AwkwardMicroservicesQuestions], [MicroservicesIncreaseOuterArchitectureComplexity], [The microservices cargo cult], [MicroservicesPleaseDont] : they add moving parts and interdependencies, perf overhand and data segregation, and in the end more complexity